-Significant changes in assumptions for the January 1, 2022 measurement date are as follows:
+Significant changes in assumptions for the January 1, 2023 measurement date are as follows:

-• The discount rate changed from 1.93% to 2.25%.
+- The discount rate changed from 2.25% to 4.31%. - The healthcare cost trend assumption was updated.

 Significant changes in assumptions for prior measurement dates are as follows: